ryanpetrello/sdb/README.md

-Keep in mind that when you interactively debug in this way, any process that encounters a breakpoint will wait until an active client is established (it won't handle additional tasks) and concludes the debugging session with a `continue` command.
+Keep in mind that when you interactively debug in this way, any process that encounters a breakpoint will wait until an active client is established and concludes the debugging session with a `continue` command.

 Automatically Connecting to Breakpoints
 ---------------------------------------